Mechanism of action pantoprazole

 The irreversible binding of pantoprazole to the proton pump results in a sustained inhibition of acid secretion.
 By blocking this final step in the acid production pathway, pantoprazole effectively reduces the amount of acid produced in the stomach, providing relief from acid-related conditions such as gastroesophageal reflux disease (GERD) and peptic ulcers.

-See also Pantoprazole sodium domperidone
+See also Pantoprazole ranitidine interaction

 Reduction of gastric acid